|Street:||13 Newport Street|

 |Date of Death:||10-01-1917|

 Henry James Day was born at the Longford barracks on the 5 May 1888.
-He was named after his Swindon-born father, Henry, who was serving as an Army Serjeant in Longford at the time; by the time of the 1891 Census, the Days were living back in England at Old Swindon.
+He was named after his Swindon-born father, Henry, who was serving as an Army Sergeant in Longford at the time; Henry's elder brother, Charles, was born in Aldershot, whilst his younger sister, Maud, was born in Athlone.
+All of his youngest siblings - George, Percy and Sidney - were born in Swindon.
+By the time of the 1891 Census, the Days were living back in England at Old Swindon.
+By 1911 Henry was living in Halstead in Essex, and his personal occupation was listed as 'Hotel Boot's'

 |Parents Names:||Son of Sgt.
 Henry Day and Norah (née Green) of 13, Newport Street, Swindon, Wiltshire, U.K.|